 The so-called Supertrees are vertical gardens between 25 to 50 meters tall.
 They mimic real trees’ natural forms and functions, such as providing shade, collecting rainwater, and improving air quality.
 The Supertrees also incorporates solar panels that generate electricity, just as trees use photosynthesis to create energy.

 Another example is the Cooled Conservatories, two large greenhouse structures that mimic the natural environment of Mediterranean and tropical highlands.
 The design incorporates biomimicry by using natural ventilation, heat recovery systems, and energy-efficient glass to maintain the temperature and humidity levels within the conservatories.

 Garden by the Bay has several water features that mimic the natural water cycle, including a 3.3-hectare lake that collects and cleans rainwater.
 The water features also include a rainforest waterfall and a cloud forest misting system that mimics the natural process of cloud formation.

 Neri Oxman is an architect, designer, and researcher well-known for her work in biomimicry.
 Oxman’s practice focuses on creating designs inspired by nature, using principles and processes found in biological systems to develop innovative and sustainable solutions to design challenges.

 One of Oxman’s most notable projects is the Silk Pavilion, created in collaboration with the Mediated Matter group at the MIT Media Lab.
-The Silk Pavilion is a structure made of silk threads woven by a robotic arm, following a pattern inspired by how silkworms spin their cocoons.
+The Silk Pavilion is a structure made of silk threads woven by a robotic arm, following a pattern that draws inspiration from how silkworms spin their cocoons.
 This project demonstrates how natural processes can inspire new design and fabrication techniques.